Digald/mtga-pathway/README.md

     allMtgaCards: // Array of all card data from the log file
     playerTokens: // Array of all player wildcards, gems, gold, etc,
-    minedDecks: // Array of decks from source providing data }
+    minedDecks: // Array of decks from source providing data
+    savedDecks: // Array of decks saved for future reference }

 dataToRender: {
     newCards: // Array of cards newly added to collection,
-    decklist: // Object containing the details of a single deck }
+    insideDecklist: // Object containing the details of a single deck }
 ```